(Contact firstname.lastname@example.org to notify intent to apply for rolling admission)

 - To electronically submit official GRE or other standardized test scores to San Francisco State, the ETS institution code for San Francisco State is 4684.

-- See Department Events for the calendar of information sessions, which are held between September and January annually.
+- See Information Sessions for a list of upcoming dates, times and locations, which are held between September and January annually.

 - These faculty-led sessions provide detailed information about the program, curriculum, admission criteria, selection procedures, and the application process.
 All applicants are strongly encouraged to attend one of these sessions.

 - For directions, parking and a campus map, view the SF State Parking & Transportation webpage.